 Communication and Social Skills Training: Children who have Asperger’s syndrome are often able to learn the unwritten rules of communication and socialization when taught in a very specific fashion.
 This type of training can also help your child to learn to speak in a natural rhythm and understand communication techniques like humor, gestures, eye contact, tone of voice, and sarcasm.
 This type of therapy is often used in both individual and group therapy settings to allow your child to practice his or her skills with peers.

 Medications: Asperger’s syndrome is not a curable condition, however, there are certain types of medication that may be able to help control some of the specific symptoms of the disorder.
 By controlling these symptoms, your child can more appropriately engage in social situations and focus at school.
 Medications may be used to improve anxiety, depression, or hyperactivity in children with Asperger’s syndrome.

-Family Involvement: Family involvement in your child’s care is vital for continuity of care at home and in our programs.
+Family Involvement: Family involvement in your child’s care is vital for continuity of care at home and at our treatment center.
 Family sessions are child-specific and will involve educating you to elicit more positive responses, ensure that communication is open, and make certain that all involved in your child’s care are on the same page.
 We may spend time watching you interact with your child in order to help you see ways in which your interactions may be improved.

 In addition to our standard treatments, we also offer a number of experiential therapeutic modalities.
 These may include:

 - Sensory rooms